 Find either a stand, by the castle, a pub or in the summer visit the Thebener wine garden next to the castle and try the award-winning currant wine.

-The village is famous for its production of wine and red or black currant wines can be found in Bratislava bars, restaurants and shops.
+The village is famous for its production of wine and red or black currant wines are found in Bratislava bars, restaurants and shops.
 Another great option is to have hot currant wine at the Christmas markets – something we’ll miss when we leave!

 Got some extra time – visit the Museum of Clocks

-Afterwards we had a little time to spare so we visited the Museum of Clocks which is again free with the Bratislava Card.
+Afterwards, we have a little time to spare so we visited the Museum of Clocks which is again free with the Bratislava Card.
 It’s situated just next to the Most SNP bus stop where we get off the No 29 bus from Devin.

-There are three floors of beautiful, ornate clocks made here while the city was called Pressburg during Austro-Hungarian rule.
-The building itself is lovely, painted a pastel yellow colour with a small pub underneath.
+There are three floors of beautiful, ornate clocks.
+The clocks were produced here while the city was called Pressburg during Austro-Hungarian rule.
+However, the building itself is lovely, painted a pastel yellow colour with a small pub underneath.

 Having lived in Italy it can be hard to find gelato that matches that quality, but Koun (pronounced cone) is quite possibly the best gelato we have ever tasted.
 A bold claim, but true!